scrabbletank/farhome-rules/rulesdoc.md

 You can wield a two-handed weapon as if it was one-handed, using either one or two-handed proficiency for attack rolls.
 You cannot dual wield while holding a two-handed weapon, but you can hold a shield.

-#### Affliction
-*Requires Potent Curses, 4 Willpower, 12th level*

-You may afflict a creature with two different curses instead of one.
-You gain a superior die to your saving throw when you are the target of a curse.

 #### Lay on Hands
 *Requires Blessed Healing, 3 Charisma, 10th level*

 You have a natural gift for healing, being able to channel healing without the use of magic.
 You may spend 5 AP to heal 2 wounds from a creature you touch.
 This can be used 3 times, after which you must take a long rest to regain this feat.

 #### Magic Weaving
 *Requires Powerful Enchantments or Arcane Forge, 15th level*